DontStopThinking/performance_aware_programming/Haversine/README.md

 # Haversine Distance

-C# program to calculate the Haversine distance.
+C# program to calculate average of Haversine distances.

 ## Input data
 `GenHaversine` will generate the json data in the following format: